 All the models that fill the Marxists' pages certainly do not help to clarify this distinction.
 The petty bourgeois class consists of shopkeepers (distribution), administrators (control), and police (repression).
 Shopkeepers represent the traditional bourgeoisie with their antiquated forms of distribution, and are in the process of being transformed, at least in the advanced capitalist countries.
 Their moral thought is diffused among other strata, for example the skilled workers.
 The administrators represent the part that controls the circulation of surplus value extracted by the capitalists.
 This is the most obtuse and retrograde class, the one most tied to a vision of life based on the values of the past, and careful to defend the privileges they have obtained up till now.
 In the growing phase of the State's contractual strength, this class identifies with the bureaucracy.
 The policing class cover all the elements of repression.
-Included in this class are the politicians, trade union officials, police force, priests, and all those who live on the margins of the producing class, repressing or helping to repress any sign of revolt.
-All of these brave people exalt and guarantee the continuation of bourgeois morality.
-The stratum of privileged producers, approximately identifiable with the industrial proletariat by their situation and privilege, end up accepting these morals and imposing them on the lumpenproletariat through their negative judgement.
+Included in this class are the politicians, trade union officials, police force, priests, and all those who live on the margins of the producing class, one, back to the Bolshevik theories whose total inconsistence has been unequivocally demonstrated in other works by those who support workers' councils.